agn453/HI-TECH-Z80-C/README.md

 ## Update to support binaries running under Digital Research MP/M-II
 <!-- September 5, 2025 -->

-NB:  There may be insufficient memory to run the compiler modules under MP/M due to the reduced transient program area.
+NB:  There is insufficient memory to run the compiler modules under MP/M due to the reduced transient program area.

 The binaries produced by the compiler now run under MP/M-II following